 Your cover letter is like a professional sales proposal.
 Use the cover letter template on this page to support your resume and to demonstrate how your skills, knowledge and experience are the best match for a position.

 If you’re applying to a job advertisement, it should be tailored to the requirements contained in the ad.
 If you’re making a speculative application, it will vary according to the nature of the organisation and the industry you’re applying to.

-If you want help to create a cover letter to stand out from the crowd, consider using our professional cover letter writing services.
+If you want help to create a cover letter to stand out from the crowd, consider using our professional resume and cover letter writing services.

 |Address your letter to the name given on the job ad.
 If a name isn’t supplied, call the company and ask to whom you should address the application.|